JacobSanford/route-53-dyndns/README.md

-# Amazion Route53 Dynamic DNS Updater
+# Amazon Route53 Dynamic DNS Updater

-This project leverages Route53 API to provide a dynamic DNS service via Route53 hosted domain A (alias) records.
+This project leverages the Amazon Route53 API to provide a dynamic DNS service through A (alias/subdomain) records.

 ## Setup
 As indicated by the Area53 documentation, users need to set the following environment variables: